-6. CROWNLINE LIMITED WARRANTY FOR NON-STRUCTURAL PARTS AND COMPONENTS.
+6. CROWNLINE LIMITED WARRANTY FOR NON-STRUCTURAL PARTS

+AND COMPONENTS.
 In addition to the above hull warranties, Crownline warrants to the original retail purchaser that the following described non-structural parts and components of the boat will be free of defects in materials or workmanship for the periods indicated below, subject to all limitations and conditions contained herein:

-Description of Component Warranty Description Gauges Lifetime warranty against defects in materials or workmanship with a nominal fee for shipping and handling Plywood (X-L Industrial Panels) Lifetime warranty against defects in material or workmanship Stainless Steel Rails, Cleats, Rub Rail Inserts, Thru-Hull Fittings, Boarding Ladders, Misc.
+Description of Component Warranty Description Gauges (Analog) Lifetime warranty against defects in materials or workmanship with a nominal fee for shipping and handling Plywood (X-L Industrial Panels) Lifetime warranty against defects in material or workmanship Stainless Steel Rails, Cleats, Rub Rail Inserts, Thru-Hull Fittings, Boarding Ladders, Misc.
 Stainless Steel Hardware Defects in materials or workmanship covered for a period of 5 years from date of original retail purchase Generator Defects in materials or workmanship covered for a period of 5 years from date of original retail purchase or 2000 hours of operation, whichever occurs first.
-Limitations and deductibles apply in years 3 through 5.
-All Factory Installed Bucket Seats, Upholstery, Canvas, and Vinyl Coverings Defects in materials or workmanship (including seam separation and thread rot) covered for a period of 5 years from date of original retail purchase in accordance with the following prorated schedule: a.
+Limitations and deductibles apply in years 3 through 5 All Factory Installed Bucket Seats, Upholstery, Canvas, and Vinyl Coverings Defects in materials or workmanship (including seam separation and thread rot) covered for a period of 5 years from date of original retail purchase in accordance with the following prorated schedule: Clear Connectors Only Warrantied For One Year a.
 Up to 2 years after date of original retail purchase, Crownline pays 100% of repair or replacement cost. b.
-After 2 years, but up to 3 years after date of original retail purchase, Crownline pays 80% of repair or replacement cost. c.
-After 3 years, but up to 4 years after date of original retail purchase, Crownline pays 60% of repair or replacement cost. d.
+After 2 years, but up to 3 years after date of original retail purchase, Crownline pays 60% of repair or replacement cost. c.
+After 3 years, but up to 4 years after date of original retail purchase, Crownline pays 50% of repair or replacement cost. d.
 After 4 years, but up to 5 years after date of original retail purchase, Crownline pays 40% of repair or replacement cost.
-Arch Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Carpeting Guaranteed against failure or fading due to the effects of sunlight for a period of 3 years from date of original retail purchase Gas Springs Defects in materials or workmanship covered for a period of 2 years from date of original retail purchase Trim Tabs Defects in materials or workmanship covered for a period of 3 years from date of original retail purchase Stereo System Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Towers Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Graphics Defects in materials or workmanship covered for a period of 1 year from date of installation in boat a.
+Arch (Manual or Electric) Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Carpeting Guaranteed against failure or fading due to the effects of sunlight for a period of 1 year from date of original retail purchase Cockpit/Platform Soft Touch Mats Defects in materials or workmanship covered for the period of 1 year from the date of original retail purchase Shock Absorbers Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Trim Tabs Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Stereo System Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Seat Actuators (Electrical) Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Towers Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Graphics Defects in materials or workmanship covered for a period of 1 year from date of installation in boat a.
 Engines, engine parts, outdrives, controls, propellers, instruments, fuel tanks, pumps, controls and any other equipment or boat accessory not manufactured by Crownline.
 Windshield damage or breakage is also excluded from Crownline's limited warranties.